RIBA Boyd Auger Scholarship

-The RIBA Boyd Auger Scholarship aims to support applicants in their personal, professional and academic development within the architectural field by providing them with an opportunity to undergo a period of imaginative and original research and travel.
+The RIBA Boyd Auger Scholarship supports architecture students and graduates in their personal, professional and academic development by funding a period of imaginative and original research and travel.

-- have graduated from a RIBA validated Part 1, 2 course or with candidate course status within the past 5 years
+- have graduated from a RIBA Part 1 or 2 course within the past 5 years

 About the scholarship

-In 2007 Mrs Margot Auger donated a sum of money to the RIBA in memory of her late husband, the architect and civil engineer Boyd Auger, for the creation and administration of a funding scheme to reward a student or group of students of architecture.
-The scholarship was first awarded in 2008 and has funded eight talented students since.
+In 2007, Mrs Margot Auger donated a sum of money to the RIBA in memory of her late husband, the architect and civil engineer Boyd Auger, to create a funding scheme that would support and reward architecture students and graduates.
+The scholarship was first awarded in 2008 and has funded 15 talented recipients since.